 4) A popup will show up, asking if you want to turn off backup and delete all backup data for the device.
 Select Turn Off & Delete.

 5) The backup will be deleted but iCloud backup will be turned off too.
-This is fine if you don’t want to backup to iCloud anymore, but in case you do, make sure you go back in Settings > Your profile > iCloud, and turn iCloud Backup on.
+This is fine if you don’t want to backup to iCloud anymore, but in case you do, make sure you go back in Settings > your Apple ID and turn iCloud Backup on.

 I hope you will find this guide useful.
 If you have any question, please feel free to ask in the comment section below.